kendarorg/HttpAnsweringMachine/README.md

 This project was born as a way to intercept http/s calls through a PHP application with apache, dnsmasq and openvpn on docker.
 To avoid changing all application configurations to debug against real environments.
-Then i added an oidc server, and looking at other products like Traffic Parrot the recording replaying was inserted as feature.
+Then i added an oidc server, and looking at other products like Traffic Parrot or Hoverfly.io, the recording replaying was inserted as feature.
 To speed up stuffs it was then ported to Spring Boot and was added a true UI.

 ## Conventions